serpent-os/libmoss/README.md

 ### moss-deps

-A D module to assist boulder in detecting dependencies within a given set of files.
+A dual purpose module for dependency generation and consumption for boulder and moss, respectively.